Diversity, Equity and Inclusion Travel Award

 - occupational dermatoses in skin of color and disadvantaged socioeconomic groups etc.

 Each award provides up to a $1,000.00 stipend to defray travel expenses to the meeting.
-Our next meeting will be held March 24, 2022, in Boston, MA, and is held just prior to the American Academy of Dermatology’s Annual Meeting.
+Our next meeting will be held March 16, 2023, in New Orleans, and is held just prior to the American Academy of Dermatology’s Annual Meeting.

 Those wishing to be considered for the award should submit their abstract online and check the box for the Diversity, Equity and Inclusion Travel Award.
 If you have any questions, please email us at email@example.com or call the ACDS Office at (414) 918-9805.